nirmal070125/wso2-reusable-demos/apim/apim-with-analytics/README.md

 * You need a running [Docker](https://www.docker.com/get-docker) environment and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) tool.
 * You need an Internet Connection (Setup will pull few docker images from the WSO2 docker repository[http://docker.wso2.com/]).
+* In order to run this Docker Compose setup, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 API Manager and
+API Manager Analytics 2.6.0 products.
+You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription).

 ## Instructions

 * Git Clone the project locally.
 * Navigate to the `wso2-reusable-demos/apim/apim-with-analytics` directory.
+* Run ```docker login docker.wso2.com``` and login with your WSO2 subscription username and password.
 * Run ```docker-compose up``` command.
 This will start the above explained setup.
 * Access WSO2 API Manager using following URLs;
     Publisher: https://localhost:9443/Publisher